agibsonk/Professor-Questionnaire-Response-vis/README.md

 This project was used as an opportunity to practise data scraping using Python and data vis in R. ggrepel package used to label data points.

-Future improvements that could be made include switching over to requests along with BeautifulSoup rather than Selenium, which would require less dependencies.

 Note: Large departments such as biology can create cramped labels, and can make the figure look messy

+# Files
 Repository includes the Python file used to scrape SQCT, an R script for plotting the data, and an example dataset and plot generated using both

+Future improvements that could be made include switching over to requests along with BeautifulSoup rather than Selenium, which would require less dependencies.